pvcraven/networking-class/source/02_introduction/introduction.rst

 What does each layer do?

+Incoming

+1. Physical: Translates pulses of electricity, radio waves, or light to 1's and 0's.
+When new data is received, the physical layer will pass that data up to the data-link layer.
+2. Data-Link: Decodes the data from the physical layer into chunks of data called "frames".
+A frame has data about "payload" and if the frame is addressed for this computer and uncorrupted, it is passed up to the networking layer.
+Otherwise it is ignored.
+3. Networking:
+Transfers chunks of data called **packets** from one computer to another across multiple hops or through devices called routers.
+4. Transport: Figures out how to break large files or streams of data into packets.
+   Figure out when to acknowledge packets sent.
+5. Session: Open and close networking "sessions".
+Can be used to keep networking traffic from one program on your computer separate from a different program (ports).
+   Can keeps track of a person across multiple requests on the network.
+   Handling
+   a log in and tracking what they do happens here.
+6. Presentation: Know how to display information.
+Such as web pages, PDF documents, images, text screens.
+Data compression and encryption typically happen here.
+7. Application: A computer program that responds to user input or runs as a background service.
+Such as a web browser, a networked video game, or social app.

+1. Physical

+   * Incoming data: Translates pulses of electricity, radio waves, or light to 1's and 0's.
+Passes that up to the data-link layer.
-1. Physical: Translates the computer's 1's and 0's to and from pulses of electricity, radio waves, or light.
+   * Outgoing data: Translates the computer's 1's and 0's to pulses of electricity, radio waves, or light.

+2. Data-Link:

+   * Incoming data:
-2. Data-Link: Transfers chunks of data called **frames** direct from one computer to another.
+   * Outgoing data: Transfers chunks of data called **frames** direct from one computer to another.
 A networking hub or switch operates at this level.

 3. Networking: Transfers chunks of data called **packets** from one computer to another across multiple hops or through devices called routers.
 4. Transport: Figures out how to break large files or streams of data into packets.